MOUSSADOUNDA/setup-Splunk-SIEM-for-anomalies-detection/README.md

 We can see that the metasploitable machine is trying an SSH connection with the Ubuntu server and was not able to connect because the SSH server on the ubuntu server have a Key-based authentication
 ![sp_2](https://github.com/MOUSSADOUNDA/setup-Splunk-SIEM-for-anomalies-detection/assets/129728703/8e1bc1a2-d5d3-4483-8de6-ddcd17ffe231)

+This was a small setup of a SIEM environment using Splunk Enterprise, we can follow the same procedure setup Splunk Universal Forwarder on multiples remote machine and collect specific types of logs.
+With a Multiple events source to the SIEM we will use more complex SPL commands and create a sophisticated dashboard for anomalies detection.